 Some aquatic plant experts consider hydrilla, with its copious, rapidly spreading stems, to be one of the most serious nuisance plants in U.S. waters – particularly in Florida and other southern states.
 Aquarium hobbyists introduced hydrilla into freshwater environments around 1960.
 The plants now fill waterways where they've taken hold.

 Their pernicious effects are manifold: They change the water pH, crowd out the native plants and hamper boating.
 Huge masses of hydrilla also encumber irrigation efforts.
 All of the various activities to remove and curtail the plant cost millions of dollars every year.

 One simple method of controlling these and other invasive floating plants is to deploy the Orion Aquatic Plant and Debris Boom.
 The boom acts as a perimeter around the invasive plants, effectively containing them so they stay out of sensitive areas where they do the most damage.

 You can also use the Aquatic Plant and Debris Boom to form a blockade and treatment area for the appropriate herbicide application, or to direct floating plants into shore for harvesting.

 Extremely heavy-duty booms designed for ocean use can deal with incoming sargassum invasions in one of three ways: containing the plant for cleanup, deflecting it along the edge of the boom, or excluding it from designated areas by creating a barrier.

 Whether you're dealing with problem plants in salt water or fresh, let our experts help you determine the best solution for the particular challenge you're facing.
-Call +1-772-646-0597.
+Call 1-772-646-0597 for any additional questions.